johnofsydney/notes/rails/rspec.md

 When we are conducting a _Unit Test_ we only want to test the code in that unit (usually class).
 The class under test will interact with other classes / APIs and often it's appropriate to _Mock_ the response from those classes / APIs.
 Mocks and Stubs are _doubles_ (in the sense of stunt double), that _stand in_ for the response from external code.
 - A `mock` is a stand in for a larger thing, e.g. a whole class or API
-- A 'stub` is a stand in for a smaller thing, e.g. the response to a specific API method.
+- A `stub` is a stand in for a smaller thing, e.g. the response to a specific API method.

 We can talk of _injecting_ a mocked response into our tests.
 The point of doing so is
 - speed: we don't have to wait for external APIs to respond